krismorte/database-diagrams/README.md

 , but you can run manually to see the result.
 This process can take several minutes depends the database sizes

-This solution was prepared adn tested on mysql, sql server and postgres.
-The Schemaspy support much more databases as can see [here](https://github.com/schemaspy/schemaspy/tree/master/src/main/resources/org/schemaspy/types) but my solution wrapper the schemaspy so I will add more database as soon as possible.
+This solution was prepared and tested on mysql, sql server, postgres and oracle.
+The Schemaspy support much more databases as you can see [here](https://github.com/schemaspy/schemaspy/tree/master/src/main/resources/org/schemaspy/types) but my solution wrapper the schemaspy so I will add more database as soon as possible.
+> schemaspy supported by database-diagrams are mssql, mssql05, mssql08, mysql, mariadb, postgres, postgres11, orathin

+### Oracle Details

+As Oracle remove jdbc jar from maven repository you need to download the jdbc manually on the [official site](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and put the jar file on the same folder with your .prop files (ojdbc6.jar, ojdbc7.jar or ojdbc8.jar).
+Also you have to inform the SID on oracle prop file `db.oracsid=` and the `db.query` has no efect on Oracle.

 ## Build the Image
 ``` #docker build -t krismorte/databasediagrams:2.0 .```